Subscribe to updates

 Pay Policy Statement 2026/7

-A key item on the agenda is the recommendation for approval of the Council's Pay Policy Statement for 2026/7, as required by the Localism Act 2011.
+A key item on the agenda was the recommendation for approval of the Council's Pay Policy Statement for 2026/7, as required by the Localism Act 2011.
 This statement outlines the Council's policy on the remuneration of its senior executives, lowest-paid employees, and the relationship between these two groups.
-The report notes a correction to the previously published Pay Policy Statement for 2025/6 regarding the pay ratio as at 31 March 2024, with the correct figure also being 5.4 to 1.
-The committee will also be asked to note the decision to retain existing arrangements regarding the abatement of pensions in payment upon re-employment in Local Government.
+The report noted a correction to the Pay Ratio as at 31 March 2024, which was published in the 2025/6 Pay Policy Statement.
+It was also noted that the Council's policy regarding the abatement of pensions in payment upon subsequent re-employment in Local Government, which was suspended in March 2020 due to the COVID-19 pandemic, had been reviewed by the Pensions Committee in June 2025 and the existing arrangements were to be retained, meaning no abatement would be applied upon re-employment in Local Government.

 Treasury Management Half Yearly Report 2025/26

-The committee will receive a six-month review of the Treasury Management Strategy for 2025/26, in accordance with the CIPFA Code of Practice on Treasury Management 2021.
-The report highlights developments since September 2025, including a decrease in the Bank Rate by 0.25% to 3.75% in December 2025, with forecasts suggesting no further rate cuts this financial year.
-UK gilt yields have also fallen sharply since September 2025.
-The report indicates that all treasury management activities during the first half of 2025/26 were in accordance with the Annual Strategy approved by Council in March 2025.
+The committee was to receive a six-month review of the Treasury Management Strategy for 2025/26, in accordance with the CIPFA Code of Practice on Treasury Management 2021.
+The report provided an update on economic developments since September 2025, including a decrease in the Bank Rate by the Monetary Policy Committee to 3.75% in December 2025.
+Forecasts suggested no further rate cuts during the financial year, although there was some downside pressure due to concerns around UK GDP growth.
+UK gilt yields had fallen sharply since September 2025, assisted by the Government's commitment to its fiscal rules in the Autumn 2025 Budget.
+PWLB rates were also expected to be lower across all maturities by year-end.

-A report will be presented detailing the calculation of the Council Tax Base for 2026/27, as mandated by the Local Government Finance Act 1992.
-The calculated Council Tax Base for the year is 86,535.1 Band D equivalents.
-Additionally, calculations for the parts of the area subject to levies from the Southern and Thames Regional Flood and Coastal Committees of the Environment Agency will be presented, totalling 50,060.6 and 36,474.5 Band D equivalents respectively.
-The estimated yield for 2026/27, based on a collection rate of 98.50% and assuming no change in Council Tax charges, is £152.964m, an increase of £2.345m (1.56%) from 2025/26.
+The committee was asked to approve the Council Tax Base calculation for 2026/27, as required by the Local Government Finance Act 1992.
+The calculated Council Tax Base for the year was 86,535.1 Band D equivalents.
+Additionally, calculations were required for the parts of the area subject to levies from the Southern and Thames Regional Flood and Coastal Committees of the Environment Agency, which were 50,060.6 and 36,474.5 Band D equivalents respectively.
+The report indicated an estimated increase in Council Tax yield of £2.345m (1.56%) for 2026/27 compared to 2025/26, based on a collection rate of 98.50%.

-The committee will review the provisional business rates income calculation for 2026/27.
-This report focuses on business rates income, which is one of the three main sources of local income for Bexley.
-Since 2013/14, local authorities have been able to retain a share of their business rate income, with the proportion retained locally being 67%.
-The report highlights three significant changes for 2026/27: the first reset of the business rates baseline since 2013 as part of the Fair Funding Review, the revaluation of rateable values by the Valuation Agency Office in March 2026, and the introduction of new business rates multipliers for the retail, hospitality, and leisure sector, as well as a high-value multiplier for large properties.
+A provisional business rates income calculation for 2026/27 was presented for approval.
+The report highlighted three significant changes for 2026/27: the first reset of the business rates baseline since 2013 as part of the Fair Funding Review, the revaluation of rateable values by the Valuation Agency Office in March 2026, and the introduction of new business rates multipliers for the retail, hospitality, and leisure sector, and a high-value multiplier for large properties.
+MHCLG had confirmed a business rate baseline figure of £35.555m for 2026/27, a reduction of £4.857m compared to 2025/26, which was offset by an increase of £8.216m in the revenue support grant element of the Fair Funding Allocation.

-Ernst & Young LLP (EY) will present their Draft Audit Results Report (ARR) for the audit of the Council's accounts for the 2024/25 year.
-The report will include EY's findings on areas of audit emphasis, their views on the Council's accounting policies and judgements, and any material internal control findings.
-The auditors are also required to consider whether the Council has made 'proper arrangements' to secure economy, efficiency, and effectiveness in its use of resources.
-The committee is recommended to approve the accounts and delegate the signing of the accounts to the Director of Finance and Corporate Services, in consultation with the Chairman of the Committee, subject to no significant issues being identified in the remainder of the audit.
+Ernst & Young LLP (EY) presented their Draft Audit Results Report (ARR) for the audit of the Council's accounts for the 2024/25 year.
+The report contained EY's findings on areas of audit emphasis, their views on the Council's accounting policies and judgements, and material internal control findings.
+The auditors were also required to consider whether the Council had made 'proper arrangements' to secure economy, efficiency, and effectiveness in its use of resources.
+The committee was recommended to approve the accounts and delegate the signing to the Director of Finance and Corporate Services, subject to no significant issues being identified in the remainder of the audit.
+The draft opinion in the report was a Disclaimer Opinion, which was anticipated as part of the three-year recovery following EY's decision not to audit the 2022/23 accounts.

 Internal Audit & Counter Fraud Progress Reports Q3 2025/26

-An update on internal audit activity from September 2025 to January 2026 will be provided, covering the finalisation of the 2024/25 plan and progress on the 2025/26 plan.
-An update on counter fraud activity from September 2025 to December 2025 will also be presented.
-The committee is asked to note the report and approve any changes to the internal audit plan, including an additional audit for the Learning & Enterprise College Bexley (LECB) and contract arrangements.
+An update on internal audit activity from September 2025 to January 2026 was provided, covering the finalisation of the 2024/25 plan and the continuation of the 2025/26 plan.
+An update on counter fraud activity for the period September 2025 to December 2025 was also presented.
+The report noted that one additional audit had been added to the 2025/26 internal audit plan concerning the Learning & Enterprise College Bexley (LECB) and contract arrangements.
+The committee was asked to approve this addition.

 Risk Management Update

-A report will be presented on how risk is managed at Bexley Council and the current activities undertaken.
-This follows a fundamental review of Bexley's risks in December 2025, facilitated by insurance experts Zurich.
-A revised strategic risk register is in development and is anticipated to be presented to the committee in March 2026, alongside a revised Risk Management Policy.
-The council aims to embed a consistent approach to risk management across all levels of the organisation.
+The committee received an update on how risk is managed at Bexley Council and the current activities undertaken.
+A fundamental review of Bexley's risks was conducted in December 2025 by the Corporate Leadership Team (CLT) and the Head of Assurance, facilitated by insurance experts Zurich.
+This workshop aimed to identify the top risks for Bexley Council, assess their impact and likelihood, and identify available mitigations.
+A revised strategic risk register and a revised Risk Management Policy were in development and were anticipated to be presented to the committee in March 2026.
+The report also outlined a medium to longer-term vision for risk management, focusing on embedding a consistent approach across all levels of the Council and using risk management as a tool for informed decision-making.

 Attendees